 Best for robust monitoring

-Best for a budget
+Best for location tracking

 If you’re looking for a way to monitor your child’s device or keep an eye on their online activity, Bark provides the content filtering and in-depth reporting features you need.
-Qustodio can give you similar features if you’re on a budget and it has some unique features of its own.
+Qustodio can give you similar features if you’re on a budget, and it has some unique features of its own.

-So which is the best parental control app for you?
+So, which is the best parental control app for you?
 Let’s get into it.

 Prices